sanctuary-systems-com/sanctuary-systems/content/collections/pages/sentinel-core.md

     fname_field: 'First name*'
     email_field: 'Email Address*'
     button_text: 'Join the Waitlist'
     optin_note: 'We respect your privacy.
-This list will only be used to notify you when the Maven Core becomes available—no spam, no exceptions.'
+This list will only be used to notify you when the Sentinel Core becomes available—no spam, no exceptions.'
   -
     id: m621115e
     content: